lukebemishprojects/BiomeSquisher/README.md

 This is not a new problem - since 1.18, various solutions have arisen.
 Some well known examples are [TerraBlender](https://github.com/Glitchfiend/TerraBlender/) and [Blueprint](https://github.com/team-abnormals/blueprint).
 Both use a similar, rather clever approach to avoid the
-issue: for a mod that wishes to add biomes, they create a new "layer" - through the use of an additional noise dimension - within which the mod has complete control over biome placement - including delegating to the vanilla placement if desired.
+issue: for a mod that wishes to add biomes, they create a new "layer" or "slice" - through the use of an additional source of noise - within which the mod has complete control over biome placement - including delegating to the vanilla placement if desired.
 This allows mods to add biomes without replacing vanilla biomes, and allows multiple biome mods to coexist.
 However, the approach has a few notable limitations: